DAYS TO HARVEST

 continual leaf harvest starting from ~30 days after transplanting

 Start indoors 6-8 weeks before last frost or direct sow after danger of frost.
-Sow ~1/8″ deep and keep evenly moist until germination (approx. 10 days).
+Sow ~1/8″ deep and keep evenly moist until germination (approx. 10 days). *In cooler temperatures, will have slow growth at start.

 Thin to ~6-8″ apart for continual harvesting for culinary use or 10-12″ apart if harvesting and drying the leaves for tea.